 - If you could do any job in the world, what would it be?

-Perhaps you weren’t suited to your old job; perhaps you were.
-Either way, use this new-found, enforced thinking space to work out your goals for the long-term, medium-term and then short-term.
+If possible, commence this deep thinking process away from home, where your mind is less likely to be polluted by others’ expectations.
+Use this new-found, enforced thinking space to work out your goals for the long-term, medium-term and then short-term.
 You can’t hit a target if you don’t have one.

 “Prosperity discovers vice, adversity discovers virtue.”

-Compile a diary of events
+4. Compile a diary of events

 Lawyers like me, love evidence.
-You’re more likely to be able to secure funding for your claim, perhaps with a No Win, No Fee agreement, if you are organised with your paperwork.
-Like all people, lawyers want an easy life.
+You’re more likely to be able to secure funding for your claim, perhaps with a No Win, No Fee Agreement, if you are organised with your paperwork.
+Like all people, lawyers want an easy life!

-Search for a new job or set up a business
+5. Search for a new job or set up a business

 Unless blessed with significant financial firepower (and it’s always prudent to have three months’ living costs squirrelled away somewhere), start looking ASAP.

-Submit your first Subject Access Request
+6. Submit your first Subject Access Request

 - Your personnel file.